DependencyTrack/hyades/docs/reference/configuration/api-server.md

 ## General

 ### alpine.api.key.prefix

 Defines the prefix to be used for API keys.
 A maximum prefix length of 251  characters is supported.
-The prefix may also be left empty.  @type      string
+The prefix may also be left empty.

 <table>
   <tbody style="border: 0">